marcospont/js-template-parser/README.md

 #### SQL Mode

-When the parser mode is set to 'sql', all parameters string interpolations (in any depth) will be escaped.
+When the parser mode is set to `sql`, all parameters string interpolations (in any depth) will be escaped.

 If an array parameter is directly interpolated in sql mode, the parser will convert it into a string using comma as the elements separator.